 Comparison with extant species to infer the diet of extinct species: The third case study is based on four sympatric species of ruminants from the Bauges Natural Regional Park, French Alps.
-In a previous study, SSFA variables could find differences between species, reflecting differences in dietary behavior and spatial use (Merceron, Berlioz, et al., 2021).
+In a previous study, SSFA variables could find differences between species, reflecting differences in dietary behavior and spatial use (Merceron et al., 2021a).
 We used trident to explore the dental microwear textures of this community and then used the most discriminating variables to make inferences on the diet of Gazellospira torticornis, an extinct antelope from Greece (Hermier et al., 2020).

 Material and Methods